Think-and-Dev/gitbook-docs-test/docs/integration/example-code-redeeming-bpros.md

-# Example code redeeming BPros
+# Example code redeeming RIFPros

 In the following example we will learn how to:

-- Get the maximum amount of BPRO available to redeem.
+- Get the maximum amount of RIFPros available to redeem.
-- Get BPRO balance of an account.
+- Get RIFPros balance of an account.
-- Redeem BPROs.
+- Redeem RIFPros.

 We will use **truffle** and **testnet** network.

 First we create a new node project.

 ```
-mkdir example-redeem-bpro
+mkdir example-redeem-riskpro
-cd example-redeem-bpro
+cd example-redeem-riskpro
 npm init
 ```